How Much Does A DUI Cost?

 Unless you have been charged with a DUI lately, you really have no idea what does a DUI cost.

-However, being charged with a DUI comes with fines and multiple additional charges that could be reduced or even avoided entirely with an proper legal defense and legal strategy from an experienced DUI attorney in Colorado Springs.
-Not to speak of the jail time and criminal record that will follow you for life if you are convicted.
+However, being charged with a DUI comes with fines and multiple additional charges that could be reduced or even avoided entirely with a proper legal defense and legal strategy from an experienced DUI attorney in Colorado Springs.
+Above all, not to speak of the jail time and criminal record that will follow you for life if you are convicted.

 What Is The Average Cost Of A DUI Conviction?

 DUI penalties may include a fine, jail time, a license suspension, installation of an interlock ignition device, a DUI education program and community service.
 Importantly, additional costs may include court fees, insurance premium increases and additional fines that you might face.